usc-isi-i2/kgtk/docs/transform/normalize.md

   --deduplicate-new-edges [True|False]
                         When True, deduplicate new edges.
 Not suitable for large files. (default=True).
+  --overwrite-id [optional true|false]
+                        When true, replace existing ID values.
+When false, copy existing ID values.
+When --overwrite-id is omitted, it defaults to False.
+When --overwrite-id is supplied without an argument, it is True.
+  --verify-id-unique [optional true|false]
+                        When true, verify ID uniqueness using an in-memory set of IDs.
+When --verify-id-unique is omitted, it defaults to False.
+When --verify-id-unique is supplied without an argument, it is True.
+  --value-hash-width VALUE_HASH_WIDTH
+                        How many characters should be used in a value hash?
+                        (default=6)
+  --claim-id-hash-width CLAIM_ID_HASH_WIDTH
+                        How many characters should be used to hash the claim ID?
+0 means do not hash the claim ID. (default=8) --claim-id-column-name CLAIM_ID_COLUMN_NAME
+                        The name of the claim_id column. (default=claim_id) --id-separator ID_SEPARATOR
+                        The separator user between ID subfields. (default=-)

   -v [optional True|False], --verbose [optional True|False]
                         Print additional progress messages (default=False).